leejaymin/leejaymin.github.io/_projects/2_project.md

 ---
 layout: page
-title: project 2
-description: a project with a background image
+title: Here is for you
+description: Here is for you
 img: assets/img/3.jpg
 importance: 2
+redirect:
-category: work
+category: Graduate
 ---

 Every project has a beautiful feature showcase page.